Principal and Vice-Chancellor

 With a research background in institutional strategies underpinning successful leadership, improvements in student experience and university performance indicators, Professor Wend has a significant profile of academic publications and invited lectures.
 She holds a number of formal advisory roles on UK and international committees and boards.
 In 2008 she took part in Harvard Business School’s Women’s Leadership Forum, is a member of the Society of Renaissance Studies and became a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (FRSA) in 2009 .
 She is also proud to have led the team which won the top award in the Outstanding Leadership and Management Team category of the Times Higher Education Leadership and Management Awards 2012.

 Professor Wend was asked by the Scottish Government to chair the National Implementation Board for Teaching Scotland’s Future, following the publication in November 2012 of the National Partnership Group report, which was set up by the Scottish Government to provide advice on how best to implement the Donaldson Review of teacher education.

-Petra was appointed Vice-Convener of Universities Scotland (the umbrella body for all Scottish universities) from 1 August 2012 – 31 July 2014, having chaired Universities Scotland’s Learning and Teaching Committee from 2010-12.
+Petra has been re-appointed Vice-Convener of Universities Scotland (the umbrella body for all Scottish universities) for a second 2 year term of office from 1 August 2014 – 31 July 2016, having chaired Universities Scotland’s Learning and Teaching Committee from 2010-12.
 She is a member of the Board of the Quality Assurance Agency for Higher Education (QAAHE) (UK) and the QAA’s Scotland Committee; the Edinburgh Business Forum and the Edinburgh Partnership Board.
 She is also a member of the British Council Scotland Advisory Committee; and a member of the Goodison Group Forum.
 She was also a member of the joint Government and Scottish Funding Council’s Skills Committee from 2010 – 2013.

 ^ to top